jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Yet this perspective is almost entirely absent from public discourse—a technological identity is precisely what ideologies strip away from us.

-For example, an ideologue seeing a hungry kid outside a pizzeria window might attribute the kid's situation to a personal failing—like being irresponsible with money—or systemic injustices—like family poverty or discrimination by the shop owner.
+For example, an ideologue seeing a hungry kid outside a pizzeria window might attribute the kid's situation to a personal failing—like over-eating or being irresponsible with money—or systemic injustices—like family poverty or discrimination by the shop owner.
 Both perspectives are possible, but the fact that the kid might be struggling with a "verbal wheelchair" rarely occurs to people.
 This oversight happens not because they are unaware of disabilities, but because ideological interpretations are often our default lens when seeing problems in society.

 That should not be too surprising.
 Our ideologies have guided our mindsets for generations.
 Given the massive technological ecosystem we now enjoy, they have done an admirable job.
 Yet, conservatism, progressivism, and other belief systems were conceived centuries ago by people seeking to solve their society's problems, primarily addressing the hunger, illiteracy, and poverty of civilization before the Industrial Revolution.